 - Preheat oven to 350°.
 In a large bowl, cream shortening and sugar until blended.
 Beat in egg, milk and vanilla.
 In another bowl, whisk flour, baking powder and salt; gradually beat into creamed mixture.
 Stir in jelly beans.

-- Drop dough by tablespoonfuls 1-1/2 in. apart onto greased baking sheets.
+- Drop dough by tablespoonfuls 1-1/2 in. apart onto greased or parchment paper-lined baking sheets.
 Bake 8-10 minutes or until edges are light golden brown.
 Cool on pans 2 minutes.
 Remove to wire racks to cool.
 Yield: about 2-1/2 dozen.